Minakshi Datta: Literary activities

-Datta's original works includes two books of short stories.
-Her translations include ‘Kalki’ by Dr. Radhakrishnan, 'Dr. Zhivago’ by Boris Pasternak, journals of Fanny Parkes, and the autobiography of the ballet dancer Le Cunxin.
+Datta's original works include two books of short stories.

+Her translations include Kalki by Dr. Radhakrishnan, Dr. Zhivago by Boris Pasternak, journals of Fanny Parkes, and the autobiography of the ballet dancer Le Cunxin.

 Literary and cultural organizations

-In USA, Datta has been the President of 'Tagore Society of New York.'
-She was the founder of the New Jersey-based drama group ‘Aastha.’
+In USA, Datta has been the President of the Tagore Society of New York.
+She was the founder of the New Jersey–based drama group Aastha.

 Biographical book

-In 2017, a collection of essays on Minakshi Datta and Jyotirmoy Datta was published in the Kolkata Book Fair, titled "A Liber Amicorum - Jyotirmoy Datta o Minakshi Datta, Bondhuder Lekhay."
+In 2017, a collection of essays on Minakshi Datta and Jyotirmoy Datta was published in the Kolkata Book Fair, titled A Liber Amicorum - Jyotirmoy Datta o Minakshi Datta, Bondhuder Lekhay.
 The book has articles in Bengali and English.

 Acting

-Datta has acted in two Bengali feature films – Dinen Gupta's ‘Bonjyotsna’ and Buddhadev Dasgupta's ‘Continent of Love.’
-She has also acted in several plays including Rabindranath Tagore's ‘Shesh raksha,’ ‘Chirakumar sabha,’ ‘Dalia’ and ‘Grihaprabesh.’
+Datta has acted in two Bengali feature films – Dinen Gupta's Bonjyotsna and Buddhadev Dasgupta's Continent of Love.
+She has also acted in several plays, including Rabindranath Tagore's Shesh raksha, Chirakumar sabha, Dalia and Grihaprabesh.